10 Things You Need to Know about AI Right Now

 AI, used in this way, is not to be confused with voice command or natural language processing (NPL) alone.
 Instead, it is the ability to understand the meaning of the command by filtering out the noise of casual language.
 Then, after considering the meaning and weighing the possibilities, it responds by choosing the best possible answer or by taking the best possible action.
 One final thing, importantly, is that over time it tracks its success rate and prioritizes future responses based on the outcomes.

-There is a lot of science and technology behind AI and you will hear such terms as machine learning, deep learning, autonomous intelligence, and augmented intelligences.
+There is a lot of science and technology behind AI and you will hear such terms as machine learning, deep learning, autonomous intelligence, and augmented intelligence.
 In some cases, each of these terms can be applied to AI and even used interchangeably.

 What really matters, however, is how AI is being applied in retail.